Vitality Logo

 • Changed our recruitment and selection practices to source more talented women, including using gender neutral language and promoting flexible working options.
 Our hybrid working policy, which requires employees to attend the office two days a week, also supports working parents.

-• Rolled out annual executive mentoring programmes for high performing, high potential employees (mostly women and people from ethnic minority backgrounds).
+• Continued our annual executive mentoring programmes for high performing, high potential employees – more than half the mentees are female or from an ethnic minority background.

 • Applied a gender lens to succession planning to develop a female talent pipeline.